SmarterApp/SB_BIRT/README.md

 ```

 * Once user enter valid challenge character, UI enables `Finish and Generate Report` button.
-* If system sends JSON directly via URL with incorrect CAPTCHA information system throws exception and will not save report in DB
+* If system sends JSON directly via URL with incorrect CAPTCHA information system throws exception and will not save data in Database